fit-k23/sorting_group_project/README.md

 ```

 ### 3. Pull request
-All major changes must be reviewed and approved by [pull request](https://github.com/fit-k23/sorting_group_project/pulls), DO NOT directly changing the `main` branch.<br>
+All major changes should be reviewed and approved by [pull request](https://github.com/fit-k23/sorting_group_project/pulls), DO NOT directly changing the `main` branch.<br>
 This include:
 - Changes to the `main.cpp`, `result.h`, etc. WIP
 - Changes to old algo or new sorting algo implemented.